Home > Management > Management and leadership > Co-development: a lever for transformation at the service of the company!

 Co-development: practical aspects

-Co-development consists of a peer group that meets regularly in a learning approach with a facilitator guarantor of the method and the posture of the group.
+Co-development involves a peer group that meets regularly in a learning process with a facilitator who guarantees the method and the posture of the group.

 The group consists of eight people at most.
-It can be formed inter- or intra-company.
-He defines his own meeting arrangements.
-Generally, it meets for one session per month which lasts two to three hours.
+It can be set up on an inter- or intra-company basis.
+It defines its own meeting procedures.
+Generally, it meets once a month for two to three hours.

 In principle, there are as many sessions as there are members in the group.
-A session consists of six phases, the durations of which are determined by the group.
+A session consists of six phases, the duration of which is determined by the group.

 A co-development session takes place in six stages.